gufett0/p2p-review-protocol/src/README.md

     C ==Reviewed==o y[<b>ClaimReviewer</b>\n get both stakes tx]
 ```

 Since the deadline gets extended by a fixed interval at each change of state, the `checkStatus` function becomes crucial to determine whether the reviewer should build a tx or not.
-With the right redeemer (`ClaimReviewer` or `Revision PaperDecision`) the reviewer can proceed either to make a tx that updates the datum and recreates the right utxo, or to make a tx that claim all stakes, i.e penalizing the author.
+With the right redeemer (`ClaimReviewer` or `Revision PaperDecision`) the reviewer can proceed either to make a tx that updates the datum and recreates the right utxo, or to make a tx that claims all stakes, i.e penalizing the author.
 In case d_status datum field was set to Closed, the pre-agreed compensation plus initial stake can be claimed back.

 - ### <b>authorAction</b> (211-303):